Tanzu-Solutions-Engineering/tanzu-platform-workshop/lab-platform-engineer/educates/workshop/content/06-availability-targets/index.md

 ```

 {{< note >}}
-It could take some time until the *Availability Target* is in `Ready` state.
-Just rerun the command until this is the case.
+It could take up to 15 minutes for the *Availability Target* to detect the cluster.
+Feel free to move on with the workshop or take a coffee break and rerun the command.
 {{< /note >}}

 ##### kubectl CLI